pooyavahidi/content/ai/neural_networks.md

 \end{bmatrix}
 $$

-where:
+Where:
 - $x_i$ is the intensity of the $i^{th}$ pixel. $x_1$ is the first pixel in the first row, $x_2$ is the second pixel in the first row, $x_{101}$ is the first pixel in the second row, and so on.

 > Most images use the RGB (Red, Green, Blue) color model, where the color of each pixel is determined by the combination of three color channels: red, green, and blue.
 Each channel has a value ranging from 0 to 255, where 0 represents the lowest intensity and 255 the highest intensity.
-So, if our example image was colored, we would have 3 channels for each pixel, and the image would be represented as a $100 \times 100 \times 3$ matrix of scalar values between 0 and 255, which can also be represented as a vector of $30,000$ values.
+So, if in our example the $100 \times 100$ image was colored, we would have 3 channels for each pixel (3 numbers for each pixel), and the image would be represented as a $100 \times 100 \times 3$ matrix of scalar values between 0 and 255, which can also be represented as a vector of $30,000$ values.

 **Each layer learns a more complex feature from learned-features of the previous layer**<br>
 The first layer of the neural network can learn features like edges, corners, and textures from the input image.
 The second layer can learn features like shapes, objects, and patterns from the learned features of the first layer.
 The third layer can learn features like faces, objects, and scenes from the learned features of the second layer.
 And so on.